minio/docs/source/replication/enable-server-side-one-way-bucket-replication.rst

 appropriate aliases for the MinIO clusters on which you are configuring bucket replication.
 These examples assume that the specified aliases have the necessary permissions for creating policies and users on both clusters.
-See :ref:`minio-users` and :ref:`minio-policy` for more complete documentation on MinIO users and policies respectively.
+See :ref:`minio-users` and :ref:`MinIO Policy Based Access Control <minio-policy>` for more complete documentation on MinIO users and policies respectively.

 A\) Create Replication Administrator